Vedant2254/EHR-LockChain/Readme.md

 ## Future Scope

 - We can store [w3name](https://github.com/web3-storage/w3name) instead of hash.
-Updates doesn't change this name, so reduces gas consumption of chaning hash each time data gets changed.
+Updates doesn't change this name, so reduces gas consumption of changing hash each time data gets changed.

 <!-- Links -->